Get Your Nepal International Traveler Arrival Form for COVID-19 Now!

 All travelers must present proof of a hotel booking confirmation.

-All travelers aged 5 and older are required to show a valid negative COVID-19 PCR test result, taken within 72 hours before their departure to Nepal.
+Only unvaccinated travelers aged 5 and older are required to show a negative COVID-19 test result.

 Travelers who are trekkers and mountaineers must possess insurance of at least USD $5,000 against COVID-19.